What is hyperthyroidism?

 What causes hyperthyroidism?

-Graves disease is the most common cause of hyperthyroidism.
+Graves' disease is the most common cause of hyperthyroidism.
 It occurs when the immune system attacks the thyroid gland, causing it to enlarge and make too much thyroid hormone.
-It is chronic (long-term) and typically runs in families with a history of thyroid disease.
-Some people with Graves disease also develop swelling behind the eyes that causes the eyes to bulge outward.
+It is chronic (long-term) and typically runs in families with a history of thyroid disease or other autoimmune conditions.
+Some people with Graves' disease also develop swelling behind the eyes that causes the eyes to bulge outward.

 - Thyroid nodules: Lumps on the thyroid gland that may secrete too much thyroid hormone